HunanUniversityZhuXiao/PrivateCarTrajectoryData/README.md

-# Vehicle Trajectory Datasets for ITS, Smart city, and mobile crowdsensing
+# Vehicle Trajectory Datasets for ITS, smart city, and mobile crowdsensing

 We appreciate your interests in the datasets, which contain various categories of data.
 Please see details below.